 Two Dairying Families Come Together

 Margaret married the love of her life, John Cochrane, on New Year’s Day 1977 and together carried on the dairying tradition.
-For Marg’s 19th Birthday they purchased a dairy farm in Glastonbury from Mrs Amy Smith and this is where their dairying journey as a couple began.
+For Marg’s 19th Birthday they purchased a dairy farm in Glastonbury from Mrs Amy Smith.
+This is where their dairying journey as a couple began.

-Whilst they have had many farms over the years, a dream was realised when they had the opportunity to purchase a large dairy farm on prime land in the beautiful Mary Valley at Goomong – the farm now called Kevindale.
+Whilst they have had many farms over the years, a dream was realised when they had the opportunity to purchase a large dairy farm.
+The property was on prime land in the beautiful Mary Valley at Goomong – the farm now called Kevindale.